So you want to go to Botswana, but what does a Botswana safari cost?

 Shoulder Season – April to June (sometimes only to May) and November (and sometimes December)

-Peak Season – July to October * Some very popular camps even have a ‘super-peak’ season in July and August
+Peak Season – July to October, plus * denotes that some very popular camps even have a ‘super-peak’ season in July and August.
+At the top end, there are some very pricey camps which push up the maximums.
+So don’t be unnecessarily discouraged by this.

-The lower safari price tends to be for the longer safaris (7+ nights).
-The higher figure is typical of a shorter 3 or 4 night safari.
+The lower safari costs in Botswana tends to be for the longer safaris (7+ nights).
+The higher figure is typical of a shorter 3 or 4 night safari, or the more expensive camps within that category.

-So if you want to come for 8 nights in Peak Season in a Premier camp, you can assume that you are looking at a safari price of around $9,000 to $10,000 per person.
-But a moderate camp for 8 nights in Shoulder Season will cost around $5,500 per person.
-So a big difference in the safari price!
+So if you want to come for 8 nights in Peak Season in a Premier camp, you can assume that you are looking at a safari price of around $7,500 to $12,000 per person.
+But a moderate camp for 8 nights in Shoulder Season will cost around $5,500 to $6,000 per person.
+So a big difference in the cost of the safari!

 So the Main Factors – in descending order of importance – which affect your Botswana safari cost are: